fatimakoli/gis_tutorials/11_Downloading_And_Displaying_Census_Data_From_American_FactFinder.md

 ![t11-2.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_11/t11-2.png)

 You can browse the tabs at the top of the dialog box to browse by List, Name, Address, or Map.
 We will use the List tab.
 Make sure the `Select from` option is checked to `most requested geographic types`.
 For this tutorial we will select `Census Tract` from the `Select a geographic type` dropdown menu.
 We will select New York from the `Select a state` dropdown menu.
-We will select New York from the “Select a county” dropdown menu.
-Select `All Census Tracts within New York County, New York`.
+Select `All Census Tracts within New York`.
 Next click `Add To Your Selections` at the bottom of the dialog box.

 ![t11-3.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_11/t11-3.png)